Then, we came to conclude that confidence might mean an attitude of believing in a person’s natural feeling.

 The friend’s advice really got the point.

-Hachi might be was easily absorbed in other people’s opinions at that time.
+Hachi was was easily absorbed in other people’s opinions at that time.

 She experimented every advice she got, but she could not find something stable.

-How can she find her own answer by doing so?
+How can she find her own answer by picking each advice which emerged at a given moment?

 Thanks to the friend’s advice, Hachi’s journey of finding her natural feelings began.